Cinnamoroll: Video games

 Cinnamoroll quickly became the star of video games.
 There are four video games that feature him and his friends.
-The earliest video games were "Cinnamoroll Koko ni Iru yo" which was released in Japan in 2004, and "Cinnamoroll FuwaFuwa Daibouken" which was released in Japan in 2005 and were only for the Game Boy Advance.
-Nintendo also made two Nintendo DS games called "Cinnamoroll: Ohanashi shiyo! - Kira Kira DE Kore Café" made in 2006, and a Pinball game called "Cinnamoroll: Kurukuru Sweets Paradise" made in 2007.
+The earliest video games were Cinnamoroll Koko ni Iru yo which was released in Japan in 2004, and Cinnamoroll FuwaFuwa Daibouken which was released in Japan in 2005 and were only for the Game Boy Advance.
+Nintendo also made two Nintendo DS games called Cinnamoroll: Ohanashi shiyo! – Kira Kira DE Kore Café made in 2006, and a Pinball game called Cinnamoroll: Kurukuru Sweets Paradise made in 2007.
 He also made appearances in Hello Kitty games like "Hello Kitty: Big City Dreams", "Hello Kitty Birthday Adventures" and "Loving Life with Hello Kitty & Friends" for the DS and "Hello Kitty Seasons" on the Wii.
 Cinnamoroll's friends (notably Cappuccino) also appear in certain areas in "Hello Kitty Seasons".
-Cinnamoroll also appears in Sanrio's first and only Massively multiplayer online role-playing game called Hello Kitty Online as an NPC in certain special quests.
-The Cinnamoangels also made cameo appearances in Hello Kitty Online as statues in London alone.
-While Cinnamoroll's friends Mocha and Chiffon can be seen as one of the emoticons in a Cinnamoroll-themed guild.
-Cinnamoroll also shows up in "Hello Kitty World" for Android and iPhone as one of the characters you unlock once you add a new attraction when you reach a certain level.
-Cinnamoroll is also one of the racers in "Hello Kitty Kruisers" which is available for the Android, iPhone, Wii U, and Nintendo Switch.
+Cinnamoroll also appears in Sanrio's first massively multiplayer online role-playing game called Hello Kitty Online as an NPC in certain special quests, with the Cinnamoangels making cameo appearances as statues in London, and Mocha and Chiffon as one of the emoticons in a Cinnamoroll-themed guild.
+Cinnamoroll also shows up in Hello Kitty World for Android and iPhone as one of the characters you unlock once you add a new attraction when you reach a certain level.
+Cinnamoroll is also one of the racers in Hello Kitty Kruisers which is available for the Android, iPhone, Wii U, and Nintendo Switch.

-Cinnamoroll also had a brief collaboration with Sky: Children of the Light, made by thatgamecompany, where he opened his café for players.
+Cinnamoroll also had a brief collaboration with Sky: Children of the Light, made by Thatgamecompany, where he opened his café for players.
+In February 2026, Cinnamoroll appeared as a skin for the character Kiriko in Overwatch as a collaboration with Sanrio.

 Manga

 A five-volume manga of the series, titled Fluffy, Fluffy Cinnamoroll (ふわふわ♥シナモン, Fuwafuwa ♥ Shinamon) was written by Chisato Seki and illustrated by Yumi Tsukirino.
 It was published in Japan from 2004 to 2007 by Shogakukan and serialized in the monthly magazine Pucchigumi.
 In 2008, three special volumes of the manga came out in Japan called "Fluffy, Fluffy Cinnamoroll Color Edition" (カラー版 ふわふわ♥シナモン Karāban Fuwafuwa Shinamon) which had all the pages for each manga in color and has brand new stories.
-In 2005, a spin-off manga series that focused on The Cinnamoangels was made from 2005 - 2008 called "Puri Kawa Shinamonenjerusu!!" (プリ☆かわ☆シナモンエンジェルス!!) which focuses on Mocha, Chiffon, and Azuki doing various activities and trying to attract boys.
-Viz Media started translating the manga in 2011 and was released to English-speaking countries in 2012.
+From 2005 to 2008, a spin-off manga series that focused on The Cinnamoangels called Puri Kawa Shinamonenjerusu!! (プリ☆かわ☆シナモンエンジェルス!!) released, focusing on Mocha, Chiffon, and Azuki doing various activities and trying to attract boys.
+Viz Media started translating the manga in 2011, which was released to English-speaking countries in 2012.

 Books

 A novel adaptation titled Cinnamoroll: Cinnamon's Wonderland Trip (シナモロール シナモンのふしぎ旅行, Shinamorōru Shinamon no Fushigi ryokō) was released by Kadokawa Shoten under the Tsubasa Bunko label on September 15, 2014, which stars Cinnamoroll and Poron going through various adventures along with doing time traveling.

-Cinnamoroll has a series of three travel picture books called "Cinnamon Travel Ehon" (シナモントラベルえほん).
-Another Japanese Cinnamoroll book is "Cinnamon ga Ippai!, labeled as an "official fan book"."
+Cinnamoroll has a series of three travel picture books called Cinnamon Travel Ehon (シナモントラベルえほん).
+Another Japanese Cinnamoroll book is Cinnamon ga Ippai!, labeled as an "official fan book"."